BetMGM bonus code CBSSPORTS: Claim $150 in bonus bets for Seahawks vs. Patriots in 2026 NFL Big Game on Sunday

 New BetMGM users can get up to $150 in bonus bets with the latest MGM promo code CBSSPORTS for wagering on Patriots vs. Seahawks in the Big Game 2026

 The New England Patriots will face the Seattle Seahawks (-4.5, 45.5) in the 2026 Big Game on Sunday at 6:30 p.m.
 ET, and the latest BetMGM bonus code CBSSPORTS offers new users $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses.
-Seattle has picked up wins over the 49ers and Rams so far this postseason, while New England has notched victories over the Chargers, Texans and Broncos.
+Seattle is favored at -233 on the money-line (risk $233 to win $100).
 Claim your BetMGM bonus code here:

 See our BetMGM bonus code review for the full list of terms and conditions.